 WORRIED ABOUT APPLYING IN 2020?
 Check out this thread from Prof. Jim Pfaendtner!

 There is so much potential impact you can have as a professor!
 In the opinion of Elizabeth, it's also a ton of fun.
-If academia is a path you are interested in (it's one of many and certainly not the *only* option), you can check out this slide-deck on "the Academic path" for the following info: (1) The scope of academic positions and what a position academia looks like; (2) Preparing for the academic track; (3) Application writing and submission; (4) Interview preparation and interviewing; (5) Preparing a startup package; and (6) The role of a postdoc in the academic process.
+If academia is a path you are interested in (it's one of many and certainly not the *only* option), you can check out this slide-deck on "the Academic path in Engineering" for the following info, which is focused on Chemical engineering but has info relevant more broadly: (1) The scope of academic positions and what a position academia looks like; (2) Preparing for the academic track; (3) Application writing and submission; (4) Interview preparation and interviewing; (5) Preparing a startup package; and (6) The role of a postdoc in the academic process.
 Elizabeth has also compiled some tips and tricks for preparing applications based on her experience as a candidate and her experience co-chairing faculty searches.
+Prof. Armani at USC also has tips and tricks you can check out.
 Also consider applying to the UW ChemE Distinguished Young Scholars Seminar (DYSS) series - basically a mock faculty interview complete with a research seminar and a full day of research focused meetings!

 Our lab is a chosen family - one built on respect, friendship, and teamwork.
 We value the lived experiences and perspectives of all lab members, collaborators, and individuals we engage with in our research.
 Our team members empower one another through mentorship and a commitment to open communication, shared accountability, and personal and professional growth.
 We love to engage in undergraduate and high school student research opportunities, outreach, speaking in public forums or on podcasts, and providing guest lectures so that we can elevate the voices of our lab members while increasing accessibility to and awareness of our research approach and findings.